vvilhonen/cargo-aws-lambda/README.md

 The credentials are searched by Rusoto as described in [here](https://github.com/rusoto/rusoto/blob/master/AWS-CREDENTIALS.md).
 If you have [AWS CLI](https://aws.amazon.com/cli/) configured, most likely everything works without additional configuration.
 If you want to pass AWS access key and secret as parameters, you can do it at your own risk with the `--access-key` and `--secret-key` parameters.
 In this case, the other processes running in the system can sniff the credentials easily.

 All available configuration options can be listed with the `--help` switch.

+## Problems?

+On windows you must enable the [shared drives](https://docs.docker.com/docker-for-windows/#shared-drives) feature for the drive your project is located in.

 ## How it works?